-Join us on a six-day tour of Wales from London where we'll explore the history and beauty of the 'land of song'.
-During this small-group tour to Wales you'll absorb stunning scenery in National Parks, see historic castles, visit the cities of Cardiff & St Davids plus much more...
+Join us on a six-day tour of Wales from London where we'll explore Welsh history and absorb beautiful scenery.
+During this small-group tour to Wales you'll see stunning landscapes in Snowdonia & Pembrokeshire, visit magnificent castles, discover Wales industrial past and spend time in the cities of Cardiff & St Davids...

 This tour starts & finishes at the Mercure Kensington Hotel, London.

 Tours are fully-guided by our knowledgable Tour Leaders, and include minibus transportation & five-nights accommodation